inspiredminds/contao-content-templates/README.md

 ## Applying Content Templates

 Within the site structure in the back end, there will be a new global operation called _Apply content template_.
-When activated, you will have the opportunity to select a regular page in your site structure to which you want to apply a content template to.
-Once a page has been selected, a pop-up will show allowing you to select the content template.
-The conent template will be applied after confirming the selection.
+When activated you will have the opportunity to select a regular page in your site structure to which you want to apply a content template to.
+Once a page has been selected a pop-up will show allowing you to select the content template.
+The content template will be applied after confirming the selection.

 By default any previously existing articles will remain in the target page.
 However, if you want to automatically delete _empty_ articles in the target, the following option can be enabled in the bundle configuration: